Do you have a dog? If so, you need a licence. Buy one at any of our post offices nationwide or online at licences.ie

 Most people will need the individual licence.
 You have to be over 16 years of age to hold a dog licence.

 Dogs which do not require a licence

-The breed of dog is not considered important, but some breeds have specific regulations about leashing, muzzling, etc, in public places.
+The breed of dog is not considered important, but some breeds have specific regulations covering issues such as leashing and muzzling in public places.

 If you are getting a rescue dog from an animal shelter or charity, you will usually need to have the licence in advance.